Have it ever occurred that you’re in the middle of a duel with some random dude, and suddenly it starts to lag?

-Consequently, frame rate goes way beyond the playable limit.
-It’s highly likely that you’re facing that issue because of bottleneck.
+Consequently, the frame rate goes way beyond the playable limit.
+You’re likely facing that issue because of the bottleneck.
 It may be caused by a different component, but CPU and GPU bottlenecks are pretty common for the criteria.

 Let’s immerse ourselves in the article and figure out more about how bottlenecks happen and how to avoid them.